 Make sure Google crawl your podcast website rather than submit it to the directory.

-If you host your podcast on other podcasts hosting service, check out this guide on how to get a podcast listed in Google Podcasts.
+If you host your podcast on other podcast hosting services, check out this guide on how to get a podcast listed in Google Podcasts.

-There are other directories apart from those we mentioned above that are worth submitting your episode and gain more listeners.
+There are other directories apart from those we mentioned above that are worth submitting your episode and gaining more listeners.

 Other podcast directories